SAP/jenkins-library/documentation/docs/steps/transportRequestCreate.md

 # transportRequestCreate

 ## Description
-Creates a Transport Request for a Change Document on the Solution Manager.
+Creates a Transport Request for a Change Document on the Solution Manager The ID of the Transport Request that has been created is written into the common pipeline environment (property `transportRequestId`)

 ## Prerequisites
 * **[Change Management Client 2.0.0 or compatible version](http://central.maven.org/maven2/com/sap/devops/cmclient/dist.cli/)** - available for download on Maven Central.